 The exams are available in English and Japanese and lasts for 120 minutes.
 After finishing the test you will immediately get the results.
 Cisco provides just the basic information about your score, so you can’t be sure which questions you got right or wrong!

 There are several ways in which you can prepare yourself for the exam:

-- concentrated boot camps – intensive, week-long live classes that cover months of materials in just five days.
-Not recommened for beginners.
+- concentrated boot camps – intensive, week-long live classes that cover months of materials in just a couple of days.
+Not recommended for beginners.